lsst-sitcom/sitcomtn-037/index.rst

 It is important to note that the charge question above refers to "rapid processing."
 We intentionally avoid the use of this term and have adopted the phrasing, "Rapid Analysis" instead.
-This is to avoid any potential confusion with Prompt Processing, which is a discussed previously in the `Rapid Analysis`_ section.
+This is to avoid any potential confusion with Prompt Processing, which is discussed above in the `Rapid Analysis`_ section.

 Numerous calculations are required to evaluate both camera and control system health and performance on rapid timescales.
 The data products discussed in this section are limited to scalars and/or arrays and do *not* include diagnostic plots and/or figures (visualization use cases are discussed separately).
-The large majority of data products needed on rapid timescales are produced as part of the Science Pipelines single-frame-processing (SFP) framework.
+The majority of data products needed on rapid timescales are produced as part of the Science Pipelines single-frame-processing (SFP) framework.
 A small number of additional values are also required, but can be quickly derived from the SFP results.
-The calculated values by Rapid Analysis are not to produce data products that are fundamental to continuing observations (`FAFF-REQ-0053`_), however, it is expected that observatory functionality will be reduced if an outage were to occur.
+The values calculated by Rapid Analysis are not fundamental to continuing observations (`FAFF-REQ-0053`_), however, it is expected that observatory functionality will be reduced if an outage were to occur.
 This implies that the Rapid Analysis payload is not required to run at the summit, although it would be preferable to do so.
 The output from the Rapid Analysis will need to go into a database.
-Details of this are database are discussed in `Deliverable 3`_.
+Details of this database are discussed in `Deliverable 3`_.
-The output will also have to be made available to the control network such that observers can be alerted if calculated metrics are producing results that are deemed worrisome.
+The output will also have to be made available to the control network such that observers can be alerted if calculated metrics are producing results that exceed the range of nominal values.
 The original framework to perform this duty is the Telemetry Interface, described in `LSE-72`_, which is designed to feed metrics from Prompt Processing pipelines running at the USDF back to the summit.
-The `LSE-72`_ document is out-of-date, however, either this or an analogous framework is required to perform the same purpose, such that the Watcher CSC can monitor for troubling events and alert the observer.
+The `LSE-72`_ document is out-of-date, however, either this or an analogous framework is required to perform the same purpose.
+`Sasquatch`_ is implementing such functionality, however, it is important that the Watcher CSC can monitor and alert the observer of troubling events.
+This means that the Watcher must be augmented to analyze EFD data, or the data itself must get passed into the control network such that the Watcher can react to it.

 Based on the committee's experience commissioning previous telescopes, instruments and surveys, three different timescales for data interaction were identified as being critical to successful commissioning, each of which are discussed in the following subsections.
 The data products for the rapid timescales (<30 and 60 seconds) are described in the Outputs section of the `Rapid Analysis Use-cases on confluence <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_.